on this page

 Spam fritter and chips - how school dinners looked in the 1970s

 Writing in a café in Venice, Italy: sleek body and copious beer?

-When not writing, I hang out in cafés, visit museums and galleries, listen to opera and go to Italy.
+When not writing, I hang out in cafés, visit museums and galleries, listen to opera and go to Berlin.
 OK, that’s not really true.
 That's what I would like to do.
 In reality, I run around trying to stem the tide of rising stuff, and beat the wolf from the door with a large stick.